a-tsvil/JavaScript-training/task1/description.md

 ## String Tasks

-All you need is create function to perform following actions, this function will take string and return string exclude last one which will return object:
+All you need is create function to perform following actions, this function will take string and return string or boolean:

-* Reverse String
+* Reverse String - string
-* Check if string ends with
+* Check if string ends with - boolean
-* Check if string begins with
+* Check if string begins with - boolean
-* Check if string is in camelCase (CamelClass)
+* Check if string is in camelCase (CamelClass) - boolean
-* Check if string is in Pascal_Case (pascal_case_to)
+* Check if string is in Pascal_Case (pascal_case_to) - boolean

 ## Array Tasks